Headless WooCommerce with Next.js: The Ultimate Guide 2026

 < 0.8s

-Through Next.js Image Optimization and preloading critical assets, we achieve top-tier values.
+Through Next.js Image Optimization and preloading critical assets, we achieve top scores in the green range.

 INP (Interaction to Next Paint)